bairul6154/apcsa-freedom-project/entries/entry05.md

 a sandbox for users to mess around with.

-My other idea is instead of using the keyboard to change electron geometry, I will be using the mouse to click on Graphical User Interfaces (GUI) and on the molecular model itself.
+My other idea is instead of using the keyboard to change electron geometry, I will be using the mouse to click on Graphical User Interfaces (GUI) on the side of the screen, and on the molecular model itself.
 I feel that this way will be a lot *simpler* for people to understand and use this product.
 When I was showing off my old project during the presentation last year, I noticed that not many people understand the controls and how to play.
 What is the point of anything if nobody (except the creator) knows how to use your product.
 As a result, using visual controls will be a lot easier.